jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 I chose Vue as the frontend framework because it has good documentation and many third-party libraries, and is a well-supported framework used by companies such as Facebook, Netflix, and Adobe.

 I have some experience using Vue, but only in a limited capacity - I have experience with this framework through one of the university modules I am studying.
 I decided on this opportunity both improve my skills with the framework as well as developing new skills related to desktop application development.

-// TODO: Mention that you made a small tauri project for learning tauri and vue

 === SQLite